miguel-angel-monjas/master-thesis/doc/spark-elasticsearch-setup.md

 An index, `cell_info`, and a document type, `cell_load`, are defined.

-Index creation can be accomplished in different ways: by means of `elasticdump` or by using [Sense](https://chrome.google.com/webstore/detail/sense-beta/lhjgkmllcaadmopgmanpapmpjgmfcfig?hl=en) or the Dev Tools in Kibana.
+Index creation can be accomplished in different ways: via the command line (using `curl -X`), by using [Sense](https://chrome.google.com/webstore/detail/sense-beta/lhjgkmllcaadmopgmanpapmpjgmfcfig?hl=en) or the Dev Tools in Kibana, or by means of `elasticdump`.

 ### Index mapping creation via `elasticdump`
 The JSON document provided above is saved as a file, `cell_load_mapping.json` and run the following command is run: